 - An Oregon law bans discrimination against the unemployed in job advertisements.
 See Discrimination Against Unemployed Applicants.

 - Oregon protects job applicants and employees from being compelled to share access to their personal social media accounts.
 See Social Media Privacy Law.

-- Portland has local requirements related to interviewing and selecting job candidates.
+- Portland has requirements pertaining to preemployment screening and testing.
 See Local Requirements.